particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 - Unique ID: Requires the last 6 characters of the serial number for configuration, either by entering it, or by scanning the data matrix sticker
 - Scan: Requires scanning the data matrix sticker
 - Listening: Requires being in listening mode (blinking dark blue)
-- Multiple: Scan set up multiple devices in close proximity, such as in a classroom
+- Multiple: Scan set up multiple devices in close proximity, such as in a classroom, is supported

 ### Provisioning firmware